Valproate: History

 Valproic acid was first synthesized in 1882 by Beverly S. Burton as an analogue of valeric acid, found naturally in valerian.
 Valproic acid is a carboxylic acid, a clear liquid at room temperature.
 For many decades, its only use was in laboratories as a "metabolically inert" solvent for organic compounds.
 In 1962, the French researcher Pierre Eymard serendipitously discovered the anticonvulsant properties of valproic acid while using it as a vehicle for a number of other compounds that were being screened for antiseizure activity.
 He found it prevented pentylenetetrazol-induced convulsions in laboratory rats.
 It was approved as an antiepileptic drug in 1967 in France and has become the most widely prescribed antiepileptic drug worldwide.
 Valproic acid has also been used for migraine prophylaxis and bipolar disorder.

 Society and culture

 Valproate is available as a generic medication.

 Approval status

 Off-label uses

 In 2012, pharmaceutical company Abbott paid $1.6 billion in fines to US federal and state governments for illegal promotion of off-label uses for Depakote, including the sedation of elderly nursing home residents.

 Some studies have suggested that valproate may reopen the critical period for learning absolute pitch and possibly other skills such as language.

 Formulations

 Valproate exists in two main molecular variants: sodium valproate and valproic acid without sodium (often implied by simply valproate).
 A mixture between these two is termed semisodium valproate.
 It is unclear whether there is any difference in efficacy between these variants, except from the fact that about 10% more mass of sodium valproate is needed than valproic acid without sodium to compensate for the sodium itself.
+In USA, Europe and many countrie the three variantes of valproate are sold: valproic acid, sodium valproate and valproate semisodium also known as divalproex sodium, the latter is believed to have fewer gastrointestinal side-effects.
+Divalproex sodium tablets are a formulation comprising valproate sodium and valproic acid in a 1:1 molar relationship.

+Magnesium valproate is also available in China.